dotnet/arcade/Documentation/VSTSGuidance.md

 ## Build Definitions

 ### Folder names for github repos:
+For those repos which are in github, the build definitions should live:
 - $(GitHubOrg)/$(GitHubRepoName)/*.def

 ### Folders for VSTS repos:
+For repos in VSTS, the build defs should live:
 - Put it where it makes sense, just not top-level
 - Use the closest github org
 - After that, $(VSTSRepoName)/*.def